djaus2/GetListofSamples/README.md

 ## Custom Razor Components
 - FolderTree that recurses specified folder on server for files in folders
   - Is recursive in that it calls itself.
+  - Is a Folding UI component.
-- Display Markdown text
+- Display Markdown text listed in folder.
 - Zip folder on server and download
 - Download text (.cs or .csproj) on server and display
   - Can then copy or download it
-- Display an image in folder
+- Display an image listed in folder

-## Non Breaking Assumptions:
-- Only one or less image files in folder.
-Ignores all bar first
-- Only one .md or less in folder.
-Ignores all bar first

-## What If
-- More than one solution file in a folder: Lists all
-- More than one project file in a folder: Lists all
-  - Nb: Download of zip downloads all files in a folder (and folders below)